Koenkk/zigbee2mqtt.io/docs/devices/ZWSM16-1-Zigbee.md

 ---
-title: "Adaprox TS0001_1 control via MQTT"
+title: "AVATTO ZWSM16-1-Zigbee control via MQTT"
-description: "Integrate your Adaprox TS0001_1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your AVATTO ZWSM16-1-Zigbee via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2023-06-01T08:16:21
+addedAt: 2023-06-27T19:46:17
 pageClass: device-page
 ---